 Your final result should look like the example below.

-If you are brainstorming in a group, make sure you have someone to record the ideas and a ‘leader’ for the session to keep things organized and under control.
+If you are brainstorming in a group, ensure you have someone to record the ideas and a ‘leader’ for the session to keep things organized and under control.
 You will also want the group to be small.

 There are a lot of tools available online and in the App Store both paid and free or you could simply use pen and paper.
 I suggest you try a couple (using free trials) and pick the one which works for you best.
 Some of the tools are very simple others can let you add links, images and attachments to your mind map.